ArcGIS Online

 Step 7 – From the list of renderers, choose Short-wave Infrared with DRA.

 Click Apply, then Close.
-Using Short-wave Infrared we can clearly see the hot spot of activity within the Kilauea Crater.
+Using Short-wave Infrared we can clearly see the eruption flow activity heading north from the crater.
+You may need to pan or zoom to show the entire flow.

 MODIS and VIIRS